blox-eng/blox.bg/content/pages/index.md

         tagline: ''
         subtitle: ''
         text: |
-          Using Blueprint, we transform your dream into a plan to success.
+          Your dream is now a plan on paper, ready to be built.
         image:
           url: /images/abstract-feature2.svg
           altText: Placeholder image